Doechii vs. Adin Ross: The ‘Industry Plant’ Narrative and the Costs of Black Women’s Success

 *Originally written: Oct.
 10, 2024*

 On February 21, 1965, history took a tragic turn when Malcolm X was assassinated at the Audubon Ballroom in New York City.
 But what if fate had intervened?
-This essay explores an alternative future where Malcolm X survives an assassination attempt, leading to a profound shift in his approach and the trajectory of the Civil Rights Movement.
+This academic essay explores an alternative future where Malcolm X survives an assassination attempt, leading to a profound shift in his approach and the trajectory of the Civil Rights Movement.

 DOJ Seeks Death Penalty for Luigi Mangione in High-Profile Murder Case